natecostello/van_two_point_oh/blog/2022-5-13-starlink/starlink.md

 * [Husky 12 Gal container]()

 Deployed:
-Dishy will sit atop a [Harbor Freight 20ft telescoping flag pole]() using an [adapter bushing]() sold by a user on etsy.
+Dishy will sit atop a [Flag Pole Buddy]() using an [adapter bushing]().
 The lowest element of the flag pole will be mounted using this [pole-to-pole mount]() to the vertical element of the aluminess passenger door carrier.
 The pole-to-pole mount was selected based on the diameter of the lowest flag pole element (just over 2") and the aluminess tubing (1.625").
+We considered the Harbor Freight telescoping flag pole but have decided against it based on reported failures of the telescoping mechanism.

 Dishy's cable, left long enough to fully extend the flagpole, will be reterminated with a shielded RJ45 connector.
 This will plug into a waterproof RJ45 shielded coupler installed in the roof pass through box.
 A shielded cat6 cable will run from the inside of the roof pass through box to the POE box located in the "network closet".